rust-lang-deprecated/failure/book/src/derive-fail.md

 # Deriving `Fail`

 Though you can implement `Fail` yourself, we also provide a derive macro to generate the impl for you.
-To get access to this macro, you must tag the extenr crate declaration with `#[macro_use]`, as in:
+To get access to this macro, you must tag the extern crate declaration with `#[macro_use]`, as in:

 ```rust